erikdac/vimrc/README.md

 # vimrc
-My personal configuration for vim.
+The vim configuration for MyrStacken competitive programming team.